JustinRaver/MultiThreaded-Library/README.md

  All project files should be in the same directory.

  From the directory containing the .java source code, compile the driver class:
-    $ javac ReaderOfBooks.javac
+    $ javac Main.ReaderOfBooks.javac

 Run the program
-    $ java ReaderOfBooks
+    $ java Main.ReaderOfBooks

 ## Reflection (Project Development and Testing)

-The ReaderOfBooks project has been an excellent test of patience and problem solving.
+The Main.ReaderOfBooks project has been an excellent test of patience and problem solving.
 I consistently struggled with this project.
-My first large stumble was with the BookButtonListener and how to pass the listener to from a toplevel class to a sub class LibraryPanel.
-I was able to resolve the Action listener by passing in through the constructor of LibraryPanel and creating an instance of ActionListener set equal to the listener passed through the library panel constructor.
-I also struggled with the alignment of the BookButtons,the JLabels, and other components within the Panels.
+My first large stumble was with the BookButtonListener and how to pass the listener to from a toplevel class to a sub class GUI.LibraryPanel.
+I was able to resolve the Action listener by passing in through the constructor of GUI.LibraryPanel and creating an instance of ActionListener set equal to the listener passed through the library panel constructor.
+I also struggled with the alignment of the BookButtons,the JLabels, and other components within the GUI.
 Through reading the Java api I was able to resolve my style issues.

 The adjustment listener was interesting because it used so many unique methods to